zw1454/cs107-FinalProject/docs/nico.md

  - BackwardMode - Abstract class to implement backward mode.

 ### Methods and Name Attributes

-We plan to overload all elementary functions to handle dual number computation and work with functions like $cos$, $sin$, $tan$ $sqrt$, $power$ $log$, $exp$, and probably more.
+The DualNumbers class will contain the following methods and attributes.
+We plan to overload all elementary operations to handle dual number computation under DualNumbers.
+ - `__init__` will initialize the current value to be the user specified initial value via `self.value`.
+It will also set the initial derivative via `self.der = 1`.
+ - `__add__` will add the values and derivatives by creating a new dual number class with updated attributes.
+ - `__radd__` will handle the case of constant addition with a dual number.
+ - `__mul__` will multiply the values and mimic the product derivative rule for derivatives by creating a new dual number class with updated attributes.
+ - `__rmul__` will handle the case of constant multiplication with a dual number.
+ - `__truediv__` will divide the values and mimic the division derivative rule for derivatives by creating a new dual number class with updated attributes.
+ - `__pow__` will give the power of the values and mimic the power derivative rule for derivatives by creating a new dual number class with updated attributes.

-For AD it would be a short method to figure out if its foward or backward node and pass it to the foward or backward mode class implementations.
+For AD it would be a short method to figure out if it is using forward or backward mode and pass it to the forward or backward mode class implementations.

-Within the foward and backward node classes:
+(Tentative) Within the foward and backward node classes:
- - Method to make the compuational graph
+ - Method to make the computational graph
  - method to iterate over the compuational graph
- - method to eval that nodes value (str8 up or derivative version)
+ - method to evaluate that nodes value (str8 up or derivative version)

  ### Dependencies